EccoB/openenventorystack/README.md

 	* take a look into your .env file
 * Why is the naming of the containers done by hand?
 	* As this stack is not ment to be massively deployed I found it more convenient to name the containers myself.
 It further helps me to know what to enter manually in the php-configuration files of open enventory.
 A automatic naming would be useful if the php-configuration files would be automatically changed, but I did not investigate in that.
+* When I deploy a new stack and restore all databases, the users still do not have access to OpenEnventory.
+	* This is due to the decicion of OpenEnventory to save users in the mysql-database.
+A solution is to login in OpenEnventory with root, goto Settings -> Rewrite Users do database